rdyar/rdyar.github.io/_posts/20616-10-02-gitlab-ci-deployment.md

-I'm currently playing around with [https://gitlab.com](https://gitlab.com) anb their CI for deploying a jekyll website.
+I'm currently playing around with [https://gitlab.com](https://gitlab.com) and their CI for deploying a jekyll website.

 My current workflow publishes my sites to S3/Cloudfront after running them thru a Rake task that minifies the js/css/html files.
 I also have octopress-autoprefixer installed and that allows jekyll to autoprefix the css as it builds the site.